Meskedal/TTK4235/README.md

 # TTK4235- Elevator Project
-Main part of this course was designing software that operates a single elevator.
+Main part of this course was designing software that operated a single elevator.